Nooberieno/DnD-Homebrew/content/classes-subclasses/cartomancer.md

 ### Deck of Cards Feature
 At 6th level, you gain one feature granted by your deck of cards

+{% subclass_feature(subclass="Tarot Deck") %}
+### The Cards Will Tell
+_6th-level Tarot Deck feature_

+When you finish a long rest, you may spend 10 minutes laying out three cards from your Tarot deck in a ritual of foresight.
+As you complete the reading, you glimpse fragments of a possible future.

+The DM provides you with a vision, omen, or symbolic impression and the three cards that symbolize these events.
+The message may be cryptic or clear, literal or metaphorical, at the DM’s discretion.
+You do not know exactly **when** or **how** the vision will come to pass — only that it is tied to events in the near future.

+- The vision might reveal danger (“a blade in the dark”), an opportunity (“a crown toppled”), or insight about a specific creature, object, or location (“the tower burns”).
+- The DM decides the content, clarity, and timing of the vision.
+- You may choose to focus your reading on a **specific creature** you have met, even without their knowledge.
+In that case, the vision relates to that creature’s fate.

+{% end %}

+{% subclass_feature(subclass="Poker Deck") %}
+### Straight
+_6th-level Poker Deck feature_

+_90% of gambling addicts quit right before they’re about to hit it big_

+When you cast a spell that has a casting time of 1 action, you can spend 2 deals to change the casting time to 1 bonus action for this casting.

+{% end %}

 {% subclass_feature(subclass="Joker Deck") %}
 ### House Rules